 What is the Pride & Fall story tactic?

 This is one of the oldest stories we know.
 Icarus, Frankenstein and Titanic all follow its arc.

 Pride and Fall is the favourite story for our inner sceptic.
-Its moral is "this is too good to be true".
-And it's the story your clients or stakeholders might be hearing, even though you're telling them Rags to Riches.
-So, use this story arc to get ahead of their scepticism and win them round.
+Its moral is "this sounds too good to be true".
+It's the story your clients or users might be hearing, even though you're telling them Rags to Riches.
+Use this story arc to get ahead of their scepticism and win them round.

 Bad place: Icarus is imprisoned on an island.